-Last updated: 5/8/19 -- For safety reasons, the Glen Onoko Falls Trail is closed to hikers as of May 1, 2019.
 You’ll find hundreds of breathtaking waterfalls in Pennsylvania, and the Poconos is the epicenter of the action.
 From the towering "Niagara of Pennsylvania" to the Keystone State’s tallest waterfall, you’ll find many impressive cascades in this scenic region of the state.
-These seven spectacular falls will be the highlight of a trip to the Pocono Mountains.
+These ten spectacular falls will be the highlight of a trip to the Pocono Mountains.

 Located in the Delaware Water Gap National Recreation Area, Raymondskill Falls is the state’s tallest at 150 feet, and only a few feet shorter than Niagara—if you add the height of its three tiers together.
 To reach it, follow a steep, uneven 0.3-mile trail to reach two epic viewing areas, one above the falls and one in the middle.
 A pool separates the top two drops from the bottom one, and it’s worth visiting both viewpoints to get different perspectives.

-Nicknamed the "The Niagara of Pennsylvania," Bushkill Falls is a group of eight natural waterfalls inside a 300-acre privately owned park near Delaware Water Gap.
+Nicknamed the "The Niagara of Pennsylvania," Bushkill Falls is a group of eight natural waterfalls inside a 300-acre privately owned park neighboring the Delaware Water Gap National Recreation Area.
 Pay an entrance fee to explore the park’s two scenic miles of trails, boardwalks, and bridges.
 Follow the trails to the Main Falls, which cascade down 100 feet into a gorge below surrounded by ferns, moss, and wildflowers.
 The falls trails are welcoming to families, but the walks require some stair climbs due to the 300-foot drop from the first falls to the lower gorge.

-Get two waterfalls for the price of one on this easy walk along the Lehigh Gorge Trail—just upstream from the Rockport Access Area.
+See two waterfalls on this easy walk along the Lehigh Gorge Trail in the Lehigh Gorge State Park—just upstream from the Rockport Access Area in Jim Thorpe.
 First up is Buttermilk Falls, a 50-footer that cascades down a rocky ledge surrounded by lush vegetation.
 Park in the small lot and follow a .3-mile path across a bridge to get a wide-open view of the falls.